Skip to main content

 1. Upload.
 Drop your files and let the wizard read them.

 2. Pieces.
 It shows you the drafts it found.
-A long manuscript split into chapters comes in as separate pieces; review the list and uncheck anything you don't want.
+A book with clear chapter headings comes in as one piece per chapter, and those chapters are gathered into a series so the book stays together in reading order.
+Review the list and uncheck anything you don’t want.

 3. Folder.
 Choose where the pieces land: your notebook root, an existing folder, or a new folder you name here.